 Seychelles

 Below Deck Down Under Season 3 swaps Australia for the Seychelles.
-It is fairly ferry-friendly once you’re there, thanks to regular inter-island ferries between islands such as Mahé, Praslin and La Digue.
+This is not a place most travellers reach by ferry from abroad, but it is fairly ferry-friendly once you are there, with regular inter-island ferries between islands such as Mahé, Praslin and La Digue.

 St. Vincent and the Grenadines

 Below Deck Down Under Season 4 was filmed in Canouan, part of St. Vincent and the Grenadines.
-It is often reached by air, but there are also local inter-island connections across the Grenadines, useful if you want to recreate the show’s island-hopping feel.
+It is often reached by air, but there are also local inter-island connections across the Grenadines if you want to recreate part of the show’s island-hopping feel.

 Below Deck by series, spin-off, season and location